TWBug/GoldCardHenge/content/qualification/field-of-architecture.en.md

 * Documents verifying a foreign or ROC’s architect’s license, or documents verifying the salary or income tax payment relating to employment at design or supervise building construction matters experience in architectural firms or offices for 5 or more years.
 {{< /accordion >}}

-{{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="2." bottomless="true" >}}
+{{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="2." bottomless="false" >}}

 * Documents verifying monthly salary 160,000 NT dollars or above income tax payment relating to present or past employment.
 {{< /accordion >}}